-CLINICAL SUSPENSION POLICY:
+CLINICAL SUSPENSION POLICY

-- The Surgical Technologist Program will suspend any student from the clinical area in the event that: - The health form is incomplete. - Evidence of current CPR and malpractice insurance has not been provided to facilitator. - Failure to attend clinical orientation - Unsafe behavior - The student will be suspended until such time as the facilitator receives evidence of successful completion of the requirements. - Inability to maintain physical or mental health necessary to function in the program
+The Surgical Technologist Program will suspend any student from the clinical area in the event that:

+- The health form is incomplete.

+- Evidence of current CPR and malpractice insurance has not been provided to facilitator.

+- Failure to attend clinical orientation.

+- Unsafe behavior

+- Inability to maintain physical or mental health necessary to function in the program.